vallentin/vkel/README.md

 ## API Reference

-// Initialize the library once after a Vulkan context has been created.
-// Returns 0 when vkel was initialized successfully, -1 if there was an error.

 `VkBool32 vkelInit()`
 > Initialize and load Vulkan along with the function pointers.
 > Returns `VK_TRUE` when vkel was initialized successfully and `VK_FALSE` if